Two RV Gypsies: Full-Time RVers

 waterfall close-up

-Views from hiking up Inspiration Trail - we actually hiked up higher than the elevation of Bridalveil Fall.
-Strangely enough, we got cell phone service up here (so we called our grand-daughter), but we did not get cell phone service down in other areas of Yosemite National Park, and not in the campground either.
+Views from hiking up Inspiration Trail - The two RV Gypsies hiked up higher than the elevation of Bridalveil Fall.
+Strangely enough, they got cell phone service up there (so they called their grand-daughter).
+Yet they did not get cell phone service down in other areas of Yosemite National Park, and not in the campground either.
+Interesting!

 Views from our hike up Inspiration Trail